rafalkaron/r-hugo-theme/README.md

 4. Enter the Hugo site directory by entering `cd {site_name}`
 5. Initialize a Git repository by entering `git init`
 6. Add the theme by entering `git submodule add https://rafalkaron.github.io/r-hugo-theme`
-7. Move the files and folders from the `example-site` directory into the root folder of your site.
+7. Move the files and folders from the `example-site-english` or `example-site-multilingual` directory into the root folder of your site.
 8. Run a local Hugo webserver by entering `hugo server`

 ### Postrequisites